LeSasse/pymute/README.md

 out files that start with `"test_"` and files that end with `*_test.py` to avoid creating mutations for pytest tests.
 It is also important to wrap the glob expression in a string, so that its not actually interpreted as a glob expression by your shell but handed over to `pymute` as a string.
+Lastly, note that the `--modules` option is interpreted as relative from the root (first positional argument) you specify i.e. "." in the example.

 ```
 pymute . --output-level caught --num-threads 4 --modules "julearn/**/*.py"